 Motorsport Command Center

-Hive is true agent-to-agent infrastructure — six cryptographic primitives running in silicon, not a chat wrapper masquerading as a compliance layer.
+Hive is true agent-to-agent infrastructure — seven cryptographic primitives, ML-DSA-65-signed receipts on every call, not a chat wrapper masquerading as a compliance layer.

 Models hallucinate.
 Hive does not.
-Every action a Hive agent takes is hardware-attested, replay-bound, and verifiable on-chain.
+Every action a Hive agent takes is cryptographically signed, replay-bound, and verifiable on-chain.
 USDC settlement on Base.
-USPTO HIVE-2026-MNK-001 filed May 23, 2026.
-ME-001 drafted for motorsport embodiment.

 Combined Savings